HESA Kowsar

 The HESA Kowsar (کوثر, also spelt Kosar) is an Iranian fighter jet based on the American Northrop F-5.
 The aircraft is equipped with new fourth generation avionics in combination with an advanced fire control system.

-Western analysts have described the plane to be inefficient as a weapon, but having potential for training a new generation of Iranian fighter pilots.
-According to the Iranian state-media, this fighter jet has "advanced avionics" and multipurpose radar, and it was "100-percent indigenously made".
+According to the Iranian media, this fighter jet has "advanced avionics" and multipurpose radar, and it was "100-percent indigenously made".
 It also uses digital data networks, a glass cockpit, heads-up display (HUD), ballistic computers and smart mobile mapping systems.

 Development

-On November 3, 2018, there was a ceremony that inaugurated the launch of the Kowsar assembly line at the Iran Aircraft Manufacturing Industries Company (HESA) with at least seven being made.
+On 3 November 2018, there was a ceremony that inaugurated the launch of the Kowsar assembly line at the Iran Aircraft Manufacturing Industries Company (HESA) with at least seven being made.
 President Hassan Rouhani was present as he inspected the Kowsar in the Defense Industry Day event celebration in Isfahan.